-4. Q: What are the advantages of the LGM for Cattle Insurance Policy over traditional options?
+4. Q: What are some of the key features of the LGM for Cattle Insurance Policy?

-A: LGM for Cattle has two advantages over traditional options.
+A: LGM for Cattle has two advantages features.

-Convenience.
 Producers can sign up for LGM for Cattle twelve times per year and insure all of the cattle they expect to market over a rolling 11-month insurance period.
 The producer does not have to decide on the mix of options to purchase, the strike price of the options, or the date of entry.

-Customization.
 The LGM for Cattle policy can be tailored to any size farm.
 Options cover fixed amounts of commodities and those amounts may be too large to be used in the risk management portfolio of some farms.